 Mobile devices are more open to cyberattacks because they don’t have the same level of security measures as computers.
 Many mobile device users don’t take time or effort to install antivirus software as they would do on a computer.

 Having no firewalls, antivirus software, and no encryption leaves the mobile devices vulnerable to malware attacks.
 Yet, many people use their mobile devices to access confidential information.
 This leaves their sensitive information and also their businesses in danger.

 A malware attack can cause a prolonged effect on your business.
 Over the loss of confidential information, there will be loss of money, extra financial expenses, lack of productivity, and more.

 Open a Pathway: Mobile app malware have a better chance of passing unnoticed through a safety check.
 They hide in apps, and the malicious code will be launched later when the user starts using the app.
 This way, hackers get access to your data, sensitive information and can even control your device.

 Lock a Device: A hacker can lock you out and gain control of your device or data and even demand money for releasing it.

 Slow Down Productivity: Malware can interrupt workflow and even get a device replaced, causing undesirable expenses.
 It can also drain the device battery and stop devices from getting online.

 What are The Types of Mobile Malware?

-Ransomware locks the device or the significant data of the target often by encryption.
+Ransomware locks the device or the significant data of the target, often by encryption.
 It demands money from the victim in return for access to the device or data.
-In this attack, the victim is notified about the attack by the attacker itself and is given instructions on how to retrieve the data.
-The cybercriminals usually demand the payment in cryptocurrencies like Bitcoin or Litecoin to guard their identity.
+The victim is notified by the attacker themselves and is given instructions on payment of ransom and how to retrieve the data.
+Cybercriminals usually demand payment in cryptocurrencies like Bitcoin or Litecoin to guard their identity.

 How to Protect Your Mobile Devices from Malware?